What Does it mean to be A Baptist Church?

 Baptists have historically held to the separation of church and state, recognizing that God has granted to each of these institutions its own realm of authority.
 They should not be mixed.
 Baptists recognize that while the government has no authority over any person's conscience, Christians are called to submit to the just laws of this God-ordained institution.
 When the laws of government clearly contradict the revealed will of God, Christians are free to obey God rather than man.

-We at Calvary Baptist Church in Sleepy Eye would align most with the tradition of the Particular Baptists, which originated in England in the mid-1600's.
+We at Calvary Baptist Church in Sleepy Eye would align mostly with the tradition of the Particular Baptists, which originated in England in the mid-1600's.
 A helpful explanation of this background is found in Michael Haykin's book, Kiffin, Knollys, and Keach--Rediscovering Our English Baptist Heritage.
 We align ourselves with the Minnesota Baptist Association and the Minnesota Association of Regular Baptist Churches.